esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: set_v((int)idx, (list) v)

-      Sets the velocity of the :class:`individual` with index idx in the population to v
+      Sets the velocity of the :class:`PyGMO.individual` with index idx in the population to v

       .. code-block:: python